zammad/zammad-admin-documentation/manage/webhook/examples/microsoft-teams-notifications.rst

    webhook is used automatically after updating Zammad.
 Otherwise you have to manually adjust it.
 See
    :doc:`MS Teams webhooks </manage/webhook/examples/microsoft-teams-webhooks>`
-   where we collected the old and new default ones in case you need it.
+   where you can find the old and new default ones in case you need it.

    To manage the connection in Zammad, you can go on with **step 2** on this page.